-When the founders at Upside approached me to develop a business-wide coaching programme, they were clear they wanted to do something different.
-It felt appropriate that a scaling company that puts talent and the development of talent at the heart of its organisation should embrace a new approach to developing its people.
+When the founders at Future Arc approached me to develop a business-wide coaching programme, they were clear they wanted to do something different.
+It felt right that a disruptive company that puts talent development at the heart of its organisation should embrace a new approach to developing its people.
 Fascinated by how we can build organisations and develop individuals for the future, and already drawing on Robert Kegan and colleagues’ work on adult development in my coaching practice, I introduced them to the concept of the Deliberately Developmental Organization (DDO).

 Click on the links below to jump to a specific section:

 - How was the coaching programme Deliberately Developmental?

 - More resources related to Deliberately Developmental Organisations:

 “Culture eats strategy for breakfast” is a polarised way of thinking.
 Instead of taking an either/or approach, DDOs adopt a both/and mindset to fuse “culture as strategy”.
 In this deliberately developmental experiment we set out to use the coaching programme as a means to bring members of the cohort, and in time everybody across the organisation, into an ongoing developmental journey in the course of working every day.